Curbing PBHs with PTAs: Conclusions and outlook

 \section{Conclusions and outlook}

-In this work, we have updated the constraints on the amplitude of the curvature power spectrum, ensuring that the amplitude of the produced SIGWs is not larger than the signal recently detected by the NANOGrav collaboration.
+In this work, we have updated the constraints on the amplitude of the curvature power spectrum, ensuring that the amplitude of the produced SIGWs does not exceed the signal recently detected by the NANOGrav collaboration.

+When PBHs are formed via the collapse of sizeable curvature perturbations, the constraints on SIGW will infer an upper bound on the PBH abundance.
+We derived these bounds in various scenarios and by estimating PBH abundance using threshold statistics as well as the theory of peaks.

-Considering two approaches to determine the PBH abundance, we have recast constraints on the SIGW background into constraints on PBHs.
-We found that, regardless of the specific shape of the power spectrum, when we determine the abundance using threshold statistics on the compaction function, only a small fraction of DM in the form of PBHs is available in the solar mass range.
-For narrow spectra we find that peaked power spectrum in the range around $20-50$ $\msun$ cannot exist and significant constraints ($f_{\rm PBH}\lesssim 10^{-5}$) in the sub-solar mass range are present, while they are less constraining for broader spectra.
+We found that, when using threshold statistics, only a small fraction of dark matter in the form of PBHs is available in the solar mass range regardless of the specific shape of the power spectrum.
+For narrow curvature power spectra, significant constraints $f_{\rm PBH}\lesssim 10^{-5}$ arise in the mass range $0.1-100 M_{\rm \odot}$, while for broader spectra, such constraints arise for heavier $5-500 M_{\rm \odot}$ PBHs.

-This tension can be significantly relaxed by introducing positive NGs, even small as those that naturally arise in USR models.

-When we use the method based on peak theory, we find that these constraints are of the same order of magnitude or less stringent than those already existing.
+These potential constraints can, however, be significantly relaxed in the presence of positive NGs, and are eliminated when $f_{\rm NL} \gtrsim 10$.
+However, we find that stellar mass PBHs tend to remain constrained when considering NGs present in typical USR models for PBH production.
+In these cases, wider spectra tend to infer strong constraints over a wider PBH mass range as they are associated with weaker NGs.

+When the PBH abundance is estimated using the theory of peaks, however, constraints on $f_{\rm PBH}$ are relaxed of few orders of magnitude.

-We then discuss how, by including large primordial NGs ($g_{\rm NL} \simeq 10^{5}$), it is possible to produce seeds for SMBHs without violating the perturbativity criterion.
-Despite this, a major limitation of our claim is that currently, there are no models in the literature with such large positive NGs.
-Indeed, in commons scenarios, such as curvaton and USR models, considering the full NG relation, instead of a power series truncated at second order, reduces the general impact of the NGs~\cite{Ferrante:2022mui,Ferrante:2023bgz}.
+Finally, we discussed how large primordial NGs ($g_{\rm NL} \simeq 10^{5}$) permit the production of PBH seeds for SMBHs without violating perturbativity.
+Despite this possibility, the literature currently lacks explicit models capable of producing sufficiently large NGs.
+Indeed, in common scenarios, such as the curvaton and USR models, the general impact of the NGs is curtailed when one goes beyond the perturbative approach~\cite{Ferrante:2022mui, Ferrante:2023bgz}.

-To improve future analysis, we not only need more data to better reconstruct the signal, but it is also crucial to maximize the refinement of the PBH abundance calculation, which is still currently subject to a series of theoretical uncertainties.
+To improve future estimates, it is crucial to refine the computation of the PBH abundance, which is still subject to a series of theoretical uncertainties.